This guide explains how to use the board for administrators.

 Unlike workflows, card steps do not have backups.
 Therefore, the card steps are restored based on the relationship between each step and its list.
 For this to work, it is necessary that the destination list for each step is defined in “Settings” and that the card is placed in the appropriate list.

-⚠️ Notice
+⚠️ Warning

 The date and time the settings were last saved in this browser will be displayed.
 If it says ‘No Data’, there is no data to restore.
 In that case, please manually reconfigure the settings.

-Pressing the button will restore the workflows and other settings you created in “Edit Power-Up settings.”
+Pressing the button will restore the workflow and other settings you created in “Edit Power-Up settings.”
 Please check the contents after they are restored.
 In particular, if you have edited “Power-Up settings” in multiple browsers, the current browser may not have the most up-to-date data.

 Pressing the button will restore the steps on the card.

-■ Other Information
+■ Other information

 This displays information about Stepra’s operating environment.
 Please include this information when reporting problems, if necessary.
 The IDs are internal Trello IDs.